 What's in this guide?
+3

-What asbestos related activities are accredited by NATA?
+What asbestos related activities are accredited?
+3

+What is the difference between laboratory and inspection accreditation?
+3

+What if I want to use a laboratory or inspection body in another country?
 4

-What is the difference between the laboratory and inspection accreditation?
-4

-What if I want to use a laboratory or inspection body in another country?

 How do I know if a facility is accredited for what I need?
-7

-What questions do I need to ask? - Inspection 7

-Are there "methods" for inspection?
 6

-What questions do I need to ask? - Testing 8
+What questions do I need to ask?
+6

 What about test methods?
-8
+6

 Can I rely on test methods used and the testing performed in other countries?

-What about air monitoring?
+7

 What sampling issues are important to identifying asbestos?
-10
+8

-Obtaining samples 10
+Obtaining samples 8

-Sample integrity 10
+Sample integrity 8

-Compositing of samples 10
+Compositing of samples 8

-What should I look for in a report? - Inspection 11
+What should I look for in a report? - Inspection 9

-What should I look for in a report? - Testing 12
+What should I look for in a report? - Testing 9

-"Samples tested as received" 12
+"Samples tested as received" 9

-What about air monitoring reports?
-12

-Communication is the key 14

-Other information resources
+Other information resources 11

-Help is available
+Help is available 11

-Summary
+Summary 12